TheRealAnonymous008/quartz/content/details/computer science/machine learning/_index/Machine Learning.md

 * [sentencepiece](https://github.com/google/sentencepiece)- a tokenizer that supports byte pair encoding.
 It allows ofr a purely end-to-end system that does not depend on language-specific pre/post-processing
 * [tiktoken](https://github.com/openai/tiktoken)- a fast byte pair encoding tokenzier
 # Links
-* [[$Dive into Deep Learning by Zhang, Lipton, Li and Smola]] - An excellent introductory book about deep learning.
+* [[Dive into Deep Learning by Zhang, Lipton, Li and Smola]] - An excellent introductory book about deep learning.

 * [Running Neural Networks on Meshes of Light](https://www.youtube.com/watch?v=t0yj4hBDUsc)